 Your employer is not castigating you when they hold your salary on the last cut-off prior to your last working day.
 One of its objectives is to make sure they have funds in case an employee is subject for salary deduction due to several factors, like excess phone charges, loans, unturned over accountabilities such as laptops and other company-owned equipment.
 Think of it as a one month advance on your rent--it’s a consumable security fund for your employer.

-13 th month pay
+Pro-rated 13th month pay

 Income Tax Refund